 INTERPOL represents the international law enforcement community in its role as an Observer at The Global Initiative to Combat Nuclear Terrorism (GICNT).
 The GICNT develops partnerships and carries out multilateral activities with the aim of strengthening global capacity to prevent, detect, and respond to nuclear and radioactive terrorism.

 INTERPOL is an observing international organization in the Nuclear Security Summit Process.
-INTERPOL was part of the 2012 Nuclear Security Summit in Seoul, Republic of Korea and is preparing for the 2014 Nuclear Security Summit to be held in the Hague, the Netherlands.
+INTERPOL was part of the 2012 Nuclear Security Summit in Seoul, Republic of Korea and the 2014 Nuclear Security Summit, in the Hague, the Netherlands.

 - International Atomic Energy Agency (IAEA)